 In the 1990s, teen smoking rates climbed from 27 percent to 37 percent.
 Alarmed at the possibility that half of the nation’s high schoolers might soon be smokers, Steve Schroeder, president of RWJF at the time, asked his board of directors to put substantial money into fighting tobacco.
 The board agreed, with one stipulation: RWJF would have to bring in other players to support the initiative and, above all, contribute financially.
 Schroeder recruited the American Cancer Society and the American Heart Association to join RWJF in creating a catalyst called the Campaign for Tobacco-Free Kids.
 The Cancer Society’s and Heart Association’s financial contributions were small, relative to RWJF’s investment.
 Nevertheless, the Campaign for Tobacco-Free Kids’ former CEO, Bill Novelli, argues that having more funders made stakeholders “feel like it was a public health endeavor,” rather than a RWJF initiative.

 Today, the Gates Foundation, Bloomberg Philanthropies, United Health Foundation, and the CVS Health Foundation are among the broader group of funders supporting the Campaign for Tobacco-Free Kids.
-The result is that RWJF’s contributions amount to less than half of the organization’s total funding over the past 10 years.12 For the Campaign for Tobacco-Free Kids, funding sources are directly linked to its ability to operate independently and in service of the entire field.
+The result is that RWJF’s contributions have amounted to less than half of the organization’s total funding over the past 10 years.12 For the Campaign for Tobacco-Free Kids, funding sources are directly linked to its ability to operate independently and in service of the entire field.
 Fueled by this broad funding base, the organization played a catalytic role in helping drive the percentage of teen smokers down into the single digits.